Tobacco/Challenge Big Tobacco

 - Japan Tobacco (JT) (headquartered in Tokyo, Japan and Geneva, Switzerland and majority-owned by the Japanese government) has entered into strategic agreements with other tobacco corporation to sell brands like Camel around the world.

 Having shifted its focus, the industry targets what it sees as “expansion markets.”
 In human terms, that means, for example, upwardly mobile women in the Philippines or children in Bogotá, Colombia who buy single cigarettes from street vendors.
 Big Tobacco continues to addict children, women, and people of all ages, with dire consequences.

-Every year, nearly six million people die from tobacco-related diseases.
+Every year, more than six million people die from tobacco-related diseases.

 The Global Tobacco Treaty Saves Lives